 Do crowns ruin your teeth?

 Your dentist will secure the crown to your tooth with dental cement.
-It may wash away overtime which can cause the crown to become loose and shift in your mouth.
-This can let bacteria and plaque work its way beneath the crown and can cause infections and tooth decay.
+It may wash away over time which can cause the crown to become loose and shift in your mouth.
+This can let bacteria and plaque work their way beneath the crown and can cause infections and tooth decay.

-How often do you need to replace dental crowns?
+How often do you need to replace tooth crowns?